 According to the published rules this should not necessarily be possible using conventional mold manufacturing, molding methods, and molding materials.
 Part of the challenge is that each material brings its own set of rules.
 For example, metals can typically achieve tighter tolerances than plastics.
 Different plastics families, different plastics grades, and even different plastics manufacturers can have different rules.
 In practice, these rules can prove to be somewhat arbitrary and overly general.
 When pushing the boundaries on what is possible, we can be oblivious to the rules and hope to get lucky, follow the rules without question, or break and redefine the rules.

 The team had previously achieved 300-micron channels with successful performance and wanted to push further down.
 The A-Line collaboration included 250-micron channel width and a 2:1 aspect ratio of channel at twice the depth relative to width on a COC chip.

 The Natech Process Engineer ran multiple iterations of Moldflow analysis to determine the optimal gating location.
 The mold was built and sampled in four weeks.
-The very first samples were filled, sealed, and successfully tested to prove the channels held the liquid seal under pressure.
+The very first samples were filled, sealed, and the channels were successfully loaded with liquid without observable leaks.

 Hitting the micro tolerances on the micro features using specialized methods had previously been accomplished.
 Doing the same at scale using only conventional manufacturing methods not only reduces costs and lead times but also improves the control of quality.